-- 3.3 The Engineer shall provide to the contactor 2 weeks' notice an electronic report on the existing phasing and timing of each traffic signal, which may be the contractor's responsibility to program.
+3.3 The Engineer shall provide to the contactor 2 weeks' notice an electronic report on the existing phasing and timing of each traffic signal, which may be the contractor's responsibility to program.
 The Engineer's representative shall be available to the contractor before any changes are made to a signal or controller to answer any questions about the report.
 In lieu of the report, the contractor's traffic Engineer may obtain this information from the appropriate agency's central signal control system.

-Once the contractor has modified a signal or controller for any reason, the contractor shall be solely responsible for the existing timing plans and all subsequent timing changes. - 3.4 The contractor shall notify the Engineer or representative of the changes no later than 1 working day after changes are programmed if unable to provide advance notice as specified in 902.2.
-In addition, the Contractor shall notify the Engineer and the Commission's Traffic Engineers within one (1) hour of successful implementation of the detour plan. - 3.5 The contractor shall be solely responsible for maintaining the coordination at any affected signal to the satisfaction of the Engineer or representative until completion of work as set forth in section 3.2 of this provision.
-Maintenance of coordination may include the synchronization of the affected controller's internal time clocks to the second using an atomic clock, or other means approved by the engineer.
+Once the contractor has modified a signal or controller for any reason, the contractor shall be solely responsible for the existing timing plans and all subsequent timing changes.

+- 3.4 The contractor shall notify the Engineer or representative of the changes no later than 1 working day after changes are programmed if unable to provide advance notice as specified in 902.2. - 3.5 The contractor shall be solely responsible for maintaining the coordination at any affected signal to the satisfaction of the Engineer or representative until completion of work as set forth in section 3.2 of this provision.
+Maintenance of coordination may include the synchronization of the affected controller's internal time clocks to the second using an atomic clock, or other means approved by the Engineer.
 If time clock synchronization is used, the contractor shall verify all affected controllers are synchronized at least 1 time per week with a report to the Engineer or representative.
 This report will be in the form of a documentation record as spelled out in the Work Zone Traffic Management Plan.